KyleDulce/GameSite2/README.md

 - Spring Boot

 ## Usage
-Usage instructions will be added soon after the structure of the project is made
+Usage instructions will be added soon after the structure of the project is made.